 Now, let’s take an example of a Present condition.
 In this case, if "Travel" is automated as PRESENT, the system automatically adds a clause about travel to the document without needing a ‘Yes’ answer as PRESENT simply detects the existence of an answer.

-After adding the necessary markers, upload your docx or save your template.
-Then, click the Smart Automation icon next to the save button, which looks like this:
+After adding the necessary markers, upload your docx to Avvoka and save your newly created template.
+Then, click the Smart Automation icon, which looks like this:

 If you can't find the icon, contact your Avvoka account manager to activate this feature for your organisation.